joshnair10/TypogBlog/_posts/2020-11-18-a-simple-yet-powerful-logo-in-sports.md

 ![](../uploads/lbj-shirt.jpg)

-The logo is on the back of each jersey,
+The logo is on the back of each jersey, albeit a small print at the top.
+The colours of the logo are inspired by the colours of the flag that represents the country the NBA is in.
+It is, of course, the United States of America.